LuisOlivaresJ/Dosepy/README.md

 Dosepy is an open-source Python library to perform radiochromic film dosimetry.

-Dosepy is intended to be an accessible tool for medical physicist in radiation oncology to perform film dosimetry with effortless.
+Dosepy is intended to be an accessible tool for medical physicists in radiation oncology to perform film dosimetry effortlessly.

 ## Installation